PEXANE2/azure-docs.tr-tr/articles/dedicated-hsm/tutorial-deploy-hsm-cli.md

    --name AzureDedicatedHSM
 ```

-Aşağıdaki komut, HSM adanmış hizmet için gereken ağ özellikleri doğrular.
+Aşağıdaki komut, Özel HSM hizmeti için gereken ağ özelliklerini doğrular.

 ```azurecli
 az feature show \